Labs and Facilities

 The iSchool provides students with a wide variety of labs and equipment.
 Some labs are open regular hours and others require a reservation, but all are available for student use and students are encouraged to make full use of them.

-The Information eXperience Lab is a testing facility dedicated to the science of information studies, the empirically-based design of information resources, and the education of graduate students in the process of both.
-Conduct experiments on human-information processing and usability, accessibility, and other studies of the interaction between humans and information sources.
-The Information eXperience Lab spans two rooms at the UT Administration Building (UTA), UTA 5.510 and UTA 5.516, and can be used for usability studies using Morae.
+The Information eXperience Lab is a research facility dedicated to the science of information studies, the empirically-based design of human-information interaction, and the education of graduate students in the process of both.
+This state-of-the-art lab is used to conduct experiments on human-information processing and usability, accessibility, and other studies of the interaction between humans and information sources.

 The Digital Archaeology Lab is a significant part of the School of Information’s research and education in digital archiving.
 The facility provides multiple computer platforms, including a complete forensic workstation, a variety of media drives, and current and legacy software for the purpose of recovering digital objects from noncurrent environments for transfer into a preservation environment.
 Students and faculty carry out research to develop extraction protocols and to test efficient and safe means of treating legacy media and formats.